Eddie Mair: Career

 On 1 July 2018, Mair announced that he would depart the BBC, presenting his last PM show on 17 August 2018.
-The following day it was announced that Mair would be joining LBC; his first show for the station will be broadcast in September 2018.
+On the following day it was announced that Mair would be joining LBC, and that his first show for the station would be broadcast in September 2018.
 In fact, Mair presented his final PM show on 8 August 2018, although he did not acknowledge this during the broadcast.
 The next day, Mair emailed the PM team to say: "[...]
 I want to tell you about what happened just after PM finished last night.
 As you may know, we finished the show with a full rendition by Willie Nelson of 'Bring Me Sunshine'.
 It was, in keeping with the tradition of PM, a suggestion by a listener.
 Making the show yesterday had been tortuous for everyone on a quiet news day but in the end, I think we made something pretty good.
 Eloise and I looked at each other after the meeting and agreed that there was no way to match that for a last Eddie programme.
-So, that's what it was…my last PM.
+So, that's what it was...my last PM.
 It felt right then and it feels right now.
 No fuss or faff, just as I wanted.
 Genuinely unplanned, and with its origins in a listener idea.
 Perfect.
 Or as close to perfect as we're likely to get.
 I hate saying goodboo.
-Sorry…goodbee.
-No…goodbiy.
+Sorry...goodbee.
+No...goodbiy.
 Dammit.
 I still can't say it."

-In August 2018 it was announced Mair was to take over drivetime Show on LBC from Iain Dale after he moved to evenings in a new autumn schedule for the station.
-On 3 September 2018 he started to present the show Monday - Friday 4-6pm.
+In August 2018 it was announced Mair was to take over the drivetime show on LBC from Iain Dale after he moved to evenings in a new autumn schedule for the station.
+On 3 September 2018, he started to present the show, Monday – Friday 4–6pm.

 On 24 March 2022, Mair announced his intention to retire from LBC that coming August.
 He presented his last LBC show on 18 August 2022.

 Awards

 In 2005, Mair won the News Journalist award at the Sony Radio Academy Awards.
-He has also won a Sony Award for Speech Broadcaster of the Year, Best Breakfast Show and was nominated for two Sony awards for Midday with Mair on 5 Live.
+He has also won a Sony Award for Speech Broadcaster of the Year, one for Best Breakfast Show, and was nominated for two Sony awards for Midday with Mair on 5 Live.

 In 2012, Eddie won a Gold award at the Sony Radio Academy Awards for his interview with Julie Nicholson, who lost her daughter Jenny in the London bombings of 7 July 2005.
 The PM programme also won a Gold award the same year for its coverage of Hosni Mubarak's resignation as president of Egypt.

 Mair was listed as the fifth most powerful person in British radio in a 2005 poll in the Radio Times, and 28th most influential LGBT person in The Independent on Sunday's Pink List 2013.